zoeyeballard/zoeyeballard/README.md

 ### Hi there 👋
+My name is Zoey Ballard, a freshman at the University of Houston with dual major in CompE and Comp Sci.
 - 🔭 I’m currently working on updating my personal page.
 - 🌱 I’m currently learning C#, Labview, PLC programming.
 - 🤔 I’m looking for help with ^^
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I adore working on art or reading.
-You can also catch me on the slopes if I have the chance.
+You can also catch me on the slopes if I have the chance!

 <!--